-Typically we find that eco-friendly products are quite expensive, which is particularly true for fashion accessories and goods.
+Some of us eco-conscious consumers realize that eco-friendly products are quite expensive, which is particularly true for fashion accessories and goods.
 Some of them are not very functional as well.
-However, the city of Pune is proud to have created a colorful environmentally-friendly product that is not only useful and affordable, but also makes trendy style statement!
-“Osho Chappals” that adorn many a feet in the city are now making their mark across the country.
+However, the city of Pune is proud to have created a colorful environmentally-friendly product that is not only useful and affordable, but also makes a trendy style statement!
+“Osho Chappals” that adorn many a foot in the city are now making their mark across the globe.

 Quite a few Indian celebrities have been clicked sporting a pair of Osho Chappals when they are comfortably lounging around.
-It comes as no surprise that these eco-friendly slippers have also made their foot mark internationally.
+It comes as no surprise that these eco-friendly slippers have also made their mark internationally.
 Many an international model has trendily sported a pair while gracing a fashion show ramp amidst applause from designers and audience.

 So what is it about this footwear that makes it so popular?
 The answer lies in the fact that they come in a range of eye-catching colors, don’t burn a hole in your pocket, are trendy and can be worn quite comfortably while making a style statement!
 Moreover, even though they are so cheaply priced, you are not looked down upon for wearing a pair.
 In fact, these slippers get a nod of approval from onlookers everywhere and have even led to some long-lasting friendships across borders by acting as icebreakers.